aaguirre8/high-performance-code/README.md

-# high-performance-code
+# High Performance Machine Learning with NVIDIA CUDA API Parallelization
-This repository provides a notebook to compare ML &amp; DL concurrence processing performance.
+This repository provides a Google Colab with an ML pipeline to simulate concurrency.